About Us

 The Community Kitchen is located on Mechanic Street, in Keene, New Hampshire.

-We serve the Monadnock Region and Cheshire County.
+We serve the Monadnock Region.

 DIGNITY– Everyone is treated with respect, empathy, non-judgment and confidentiality.
 We value diversity, equity and inclusion.